 The age of social media has been a long time coming; it is an invaluable tool for socializing and staying in touch with friends and family.
-Our social media presences are extensions of our real-life existences, so much so that according to Kepios, Filipinos spend an average of 10 hours a day glued to the internet, with social media taking up a solid 4 hours of that time.
+Our social media presence is an extension of our real-life existence.
+According to Kepios, Filipinos spend an average of 10 hours a day glued to the internet, with social media taking up a solid 4 hours of that time.

 Apart from the information platforms required to build a profile, what a person shares could also form a vector of attack.
 It opens a user to voluntarily sharing details of their personal as well as professional lives.
 This opens up a person to attacks by spear-phishing where malicious actors string together bits and pieces of information to create a realistic email where a target hands over security credentials.
 Sharing too much information also opens up users to attacks of social engineering where the malicious actor pieces together information from a user and infer one’s credentials from there.
 They can also use relationships built in your social network to compound the attack and gather information about more targets.